Quantum Error Correction for Quantum Memories

 How do we realize a universal set of logical fault-tolerant gates for a code?
+Fault-tolerance means that such logical gates do not spread errors, ideally errors of weight $t$ remain errors of weight $t$.
 In principle, fault-tolerant gate constructions can be made for any stabilizer code \cite{thesis:gottesman}.
-The question is how to do computation with resource requirements and overheads similar as those needed for a quantum memory.
-Ideally, the computation threshold, i.e. the performance of the code when used for computation is close to the memory noise threshold, the performance of the code as a pure quantum memory.
-An example of a gate which does not require new resources is a {\em transversal} CNOT between two code blocks in which every qubit in the block is paired with a qubit in the other block in a CNOT gate.
-Such transversal CNOT represents a valid logical CNOT for stabilizer codes ${\cal S}=\langle {\cal S}(X),{\cal S}(Z) \rangle$, i.e. the parity $X$-checks are the same as parity $Z$-checks.
-Examples are Steane's $[[7,1,3]]$ code or any other CSS code constructed from a classical code $C$ with $C^{\perp} \subseteq C$.
+The question is how to do computation with minimal resource requirements and overheads, that is, as close as possible to the resources needed for a quantum memory alone.
+Ideally, the computation threshold, i.e. the performance of the code when used for computation, is close to the memory noise threshold, the performance of the code as a pure quantum memory. \\